Rahul Gandhis Bharat Jodo Yatra enters 4th day in Telangana

 The Bharat Jodo Yatra commenced on September 7 from Kanyakumari in Tamil Nadu.

-Gandhi completed the marathon walk in Kerala, Andhra Pradesh and Karnataka, before beginning the Telangana leg of the yatra.
+Gandhi completed the marathon walk in Kerala, Andhra Pradesh and Karnataka, before beginning the Telangana leg of the yatra last week.

 The Telangana State Congress has formed 10 special committees to coordinate the yatra.